 The Company's Mexican subsidiaries have net U.S. dollar-denominated monetary assets which, for Mexican income tax purposes, are subject to periodic revaluation based on changes in the value of the Mexican peso ("Ps.") against the U.S dollar.
-This revaluation creates fluctuations in the Company's Mexican income tax expense and the amount of income taxes paid in Mexican peso.
+This revaluation creates fluctuations in the Company's Mexican income tax expense and the amount of income taxes paid in Mexican pesos.
 The Company also has net monetary assets denominated in Mexican pesos that are subject to periodic remeasurement and settlement that create fluctuations within "Other expense".
 The Company has hedged its net exposure to Mexican peso/U.S dollar fluctuations in earnings with foreign currency forward contracts.
 The foreign currency forward contracts involve the Company's agreement to buy or sell pesos at an agreed-upon exchange rate on a future date.

-As at June 30, 2023, the Company had outstanding foreign currency forward contracts to purchase a notional value of U.S. \$215 million.
-These outstanding contracts are at a weighted-average exchange rate of Ps.20.61 per U.S. \$1.00, with exchange rates ranging from Ps.19.55 to Ps.20.72.
-The weighted average term of contracts is 345 days.
+As at September 30, 2023, the Company had outstanding foreign currency forward contracts to purchase a notional value of U.S. \$215 million.
+These outstanding contracts are at a weighted-average exchange rate of Ps.20.61 per U.S. \$1.00, and have a term of less than one year.
 The Company has not designated any of the foreign currency derivative contracts as hedging instruments for accounting purposes.
 The Company measures the foreign currency derivative contracts at fair value each period and recognizes any change in "Other expense".
 The cash flows associated with these instruments are classified as "Operating activities" within the Interim Consolidated Statements of Cash Flows.

-Following the acquisition of control of KCS on April 14, 2023, the Company recorded a loss of \$24 million related to foreign exchange currency forwards.
-As at June 30, 2023, the fair value of outstanding foreign exchange contracts included in "Accounts payable and accrued liabilities" was \$46 million.
+During the three months ended September 30, 2023, the Company recorded a loss of \$nil related to foreign exchange currency forwards.
+Following the acquisition of control of KCS on April 14, 2023 and through the period ended September 30, 2023, the Company recorded a loss of \$24 million related to foreign exchange currency forwards.
+As at September 30, 2023, the fair value of outstanding foreign exchange contracts included in "Accounts payable and accrued liabilities" was \$46 million.